Get a free, no obligation personal loan quote with rates as low as 6.99%

 Your tax deadline varies based on the type of tax return you’re filing.
-Typically, any amount owing becomes due and payable on the date of the deadline.
-To avoid interest, it’s important to know which category represents your return (and to file on time).
+Typically, any amount owing becomes due and payable on the deadline date.
+To avoid interest, knowing which category represents your return (and to file on time) is important.

 Individual Tax Return Deadline

-The earliest you can file your tax returns electronically is in February 2023.
-The last day to file taxes for the 2022 year is May 01, 2023.
-Generally, the deadline is April 30th, but it’s moved to May 01st since it lands on a Sunday.
+The last day to file taxes is Wednesday, April 30, 2025.
 Unless you have made other arrangements with Revenue Canada, this is the day any amount owing becomes due.
 After this time, it will begin to accrue interest.

 Self-Employed Tax Return Deadline

-Those who are self-employed have a later deadline, the last day to file is Thursday, June 15, 2023.
-The deadline also applies to the spouse of self-employed individuals.
+Those who are self-employed have a later deadline, the last day to file is June 15, 2025.
+However, since this lands on a Sunday this year, it’s pushed to the next business day, Monday June 16, 2025.
+The deadline also applies to the spouses of self-employed individuals.

 If you arrange to pay portions of your tax bill throughout the year, the payments must be submitted quarterly.
 The due dates are March 15, June 15, September 15, and December 15.
 Failure to meet these deadlines results in needing to pay a higher amount.
 This applies to both employed and self-employed individuals